Salome Alexandra: In medieval sources

+Modern legacy

 "Shlomtzion" (שלומציון) is sometimes used as a female first name in contemporary Israel.
 Among others, the well-known Israeli writer Amos Kenan gave the name to his daughter.

 During the British Mandate of Palestine, a major street in Jerusalem was called Princess Mary Street, after the only daughter of King George V and Queen Mary.
 After the creation of Israel, the street was renamed "Queen Shlomzion Street," to commemorate the Jewish queen.
 Such street names exist also in Tel Aviv and Ramat Gan.

 In the 1977 Knesset elections Ariel Sharon accepted the advice of Kenan to name his new political party "Shlomtzion" (it later merged with the Likud).

 Israeli zoologists carefully observing the leopards of the Judean Desert bestowed the name "Shlomtzion" on a female leopard whose life, mating, and offspring were the subject of intensive, years-long study.
 In 1996, her body was found in Tze'elim Stream, having died of old age.